wugner/UnityLocalizationFromExcel/README.md

 If your language files are not in the unity project, you can set the relative path in this filed.
 The path can also be a directory name so the importer will import all files under the folder and its sub folders.
 - **All Fonts**
 Set other fonts that will be used in the project.
-If you set the font name in your language files, you should import these fonts to unity project and drag them to this field, or make sure they can be imported at runtime by calling
+If you set the font name in your language files, you should import hhose fonts to unity project and drag them to this field, or make sure they can be imported at runtime by calling
 ``` C#
 	UnityEngine.Font.CreateDynamicFontFromOSFont(string fontname, int size)
 ```